Hilde Mertens

 无垂不缩,无往不收 (Mi Fu, 1051-1107)

-I stumbled upon this fascinating space of the fingerprints left behind by the Masters: Xu Wei, Wang Duo, Emperor Huizong, and Mi Fu and thousands of years of Chinese culture.
+Reading the fingerprints left behind by the Masters – Xu Wei, Wang Duo, Emperor Huizong, and Mi Fu – is to enter a dialogue between Daoist flow and Confucian discipline, traced across thousands of years of Chinese culture.

 letters from the universe